PranavNagrecha/Salesforce-RAG/rag/rag-index.md

 - Integration platform terminology (MuleSoft, Dell Boomi)
 - Data quality terminology (Idempotent Operation, Reconciliation)
 - Project method terminology (Sprint-Based Delivery, UAT)

+### terminology-flowchart.md

+**When to Retrieve**: Understanding relationships between terminology categories, visualizing how terms connect across domains, navigating the glossary by relationships, or getting a high-level overview of terminology structure.

+**Summary**: Visual flowchart showing relationships between core terminology categories in the RAG knowledge library.
+Includes Mermaid diagram showing how integration, identity, data modeling, security, development, operations, and other domains relate to each other.
+Provides category navigation and guidance on using the flowchart to explore terminology.

+**Key Topics**:
+- Terminology relationship visualization
+- Category navigation guide
+- Integration between domains
+- Quick reference for term relationships

 ## Project Methods